UX for GEN AI

 NEXT STEPS

-Moving towards an Agentic Assistant model, where users can pull context and respond proactively.
+Moving towards an Agentic Assistant model, where the assistant uses context to act and respond proactively.

 LEARNINGS & TAKEAWAYS